vincent212/FIX-Order-Routing-Client/README.md

 https://www.linkedin.com/in/vmayeski/
 http://m2te.ch/

-Latency for NewOrderSigle send is under 7 micro seconds.
-Will go down to 3.5us if you compile QuickFix with C++17.
+Latency for NewOrderSigle 3.5us if you compile QuickFix with C++17.